Sechsing/FootballFixture/README.md

 - `ts-jest`: A preprocessor for Jest to run TypeScript code.

 In the terminal, run the following command to install the dependencies:<br>
+'''bash
-'''npm install --save-dev jest @types/jest ts-jest'''
+npm install --save-dev jest @types/jest ts-jest

 ## Running the Scraper

 The scraper can be run by executing the following command in the terminal:<br>
+'''bash
-'''npx ts-node scraper.ts'''
+npx ts-node scraper.ts

 To run the tests, use the following command:<br>
-'''npm test'''
+'''bash
+npm test